amalia-angela/PhoneServer/README.md

 ## Installation
-To run this project need a code editor and xampp.
+To run this project you need a code editor and xampp.
 ### Code editor
 I used [Visual Studio Code](https://code.visualstudio.com/), but feel free to use any other code editor you are familiar with.
 If you choose to use [VSCode](https://code.visualstudio.com/) go the official page, download the installer and follow the setup steps.